Dario Argento - The Hitchcock of Giallo Part II

 Dario Argento Interview.

 Trauma also marked Dario's return to directing.
-He had taken a bit of a break from it after the dismally-reviewed Opera (1987), which was the last film that Daria would appear in that Dario directed, ending a long and successful personal and professional collaboration.
-Around this time, his father, Salvatore, passed on too so it would appear that the director was not having a good time of it on either a personal or professional level.
+He had taken a bit of a break from it after the dismally-reviewed Opera (1987), which was the last film Daria would appear in that Dario directed, ending a long and successful personal and professional collaboration.
+Around this time, his father, Salvatore, passed away, too so it would appear that the director was not having a good time of it on either a personal or professional level.

 As the 90s wore on, Dario continued to work steadily but not at the same frenetic pace he did previously.
-He would lens both La Sindrome di Stendhal (The Stendhal Syndrome) in 1993 and Il Fantasma dell' opera (The Phantom of the Opera) in 1998.
+He would lens both La Sindrome di Stendhal (The Stendhal Syndrome) in 1993 and Il Fantasma dell' Opera (The Phantom of the Opera) in 1998.
 Asia would have prominent roles in both films.
 In the Stendahl Syndrome, she plays Anna Manni, a police officer who is hunting down a rapist/serial killer.
 However, she suffers from "Stendahl syndrome", a psychological disorder which causes dizziness and hallucinations when exposed to artwork.
 The killer lures her into Florence's famous Uffizi art museum where the real terror begins.